Ishit02/ishit02/README.md

-## Hi there 👋🏻, My name is Ishit
+## Hi there 👋🏻

+My name is Ishit.
 I'm a final year BCA student interested in all things about AI, ML & Python!
  - 🔭 I’m currently working on Object-Detection (Vehicle Vision) Project, uses AI-powered object detection to identify, locate, and track vehicles, pedestrians, and traffic signs in real-time video streams.
  - 👯 I’m looking to collaborate on Projects!
    - Send ideas to